 Student Reception is open from 08.00 - 20.00 Monday to Friday and from 10.00 - 18.00 on Saturday and Sunday.

+We recommend signing up to the Update Service.
 This will keep your DBS certificate up to date and allows organisations (with your permission) to check a certificate online in the future.
-This is optional but there is a time limit to register of 30 days after the certificate is issued.
+This is optional but there is a time limit to register of 19 days after the certificate is issued.

 Lived overseas in the last 5 years?